While other North Carolina cities concede Jim Crow era monuments must go, Graham stands firm.

 Despite increased pressure, the county board has refused to take up such measures.

-“There’s nothing to vote on, because it’s illegal to move it,” Chairwoman Amy Scott Galey said.
+“There’s nothing to vote on, because it’s illegal to move it,” Chairwoman Amy Scott Galey said, according to the N&O.

 County commissioners insist they don’t have the legal authority to move the memorial because of a 2015 state law passed after other southern states began removing Confederate monuments following the murders of nine Black church goers at Charleston’s Emanuel African Methodist Episcopal Church by white supremacist Dylan Roof.
 The 2015 law prevents “removing, relocating, or altering monuments, memorials, plaques and other markers that are on public property without permission from the N.C.
 Historical Commission.”